Priscilla Presley: Marriage and pregnancy

-Shortly before Christmas 1966, Elvis proposed to Priscilla, reportedly prompted by Colonel Tom Parker's reminder of RCA's "morals clause" in his record contract.
-In a 1973 interview with Ladies' Home Journal, Priscilla recalled that they were happy to live together, but "at that time, it wasn't nice for people to [just] live together".
-Accounts of Elvis's attitude toward marriage vary: his cook Alberta and friend Marty Lacker described him as reluctant and upset about not having a choice, while others, including Esposito, claimed he was excited to marry Priscilla.
+Shortly before Christmas 1966, Presley proposed to Priscilla, reportedly after Colonel Tom Parker reminded him of RCA's "morals clause" in his record contract.
+In a 1973 interview with Ladies' Home Journal, Priscilla said they were content living together but noted that "at that time, it wasn't nice for people to [just] live together".
+Accounts of Presley's attitude toward marriage differ: his cook Alberta and friend Marty Lacker described him as reluctant, while others, including Esposito, claimed he was excited to marry Priscilla.

-In her memoir Elvis and Me, Priscilla described Elvis as passionate but insistent that they wait until marriage before having intercourse, stating, "I'm not saying we can't do other things.
+In her memoir Elvis and Me, Priscilla wrote that Presley was passionate but insisted they wait until marriage before having intercourse, stating, "I'm not saying we can't do other things.
 It's just the actual encounter.
 I want to save it."
-Priscilla said in her autobiography that she was a virgin when she married, and she and Elvis did not have sex until their wedding night.
-She wrote that she was a virgin on their wedding night, though biographer Suzanne Finstad disputed this, suggesting Priscilla had been sexually active earlier, including with Elvis in Germany.
+Priscilla said she was a virgin when she married and that she and Presley did not have sex until their wedding night.
+Biographer Suzanne Finstad alleged Priscilla had been sexually active earlier with Presley and with her high school boyfriends in Germany.
+However, Finstad's book Child Bride: The Untold Story of Priscilla Beaulieu Presley relied heavily on statements made by former Presley Army acquaintance Currie Grant, who was also cited as the source of the claim that Priscilla admitted to having sex with Presley in Germany.
+In August 1998, in a ruling concerning a lawsuit over another claim Grant made in the book, regarding an alleged affair between him and Priscilla before her marriage, a judge found that Grant made false statements that were repeated and used as "the source" for Child Bride.

-The couple married on May 1, 1967, at the Aladdin Hotel in Las Vegas.
+Presley and Priscilla married on May 1, 1967, at the Aladdin Hotel in Las Vegas.
 The ceremony, arranged by Parker for publicity, lasted eight minutes and was followed by a press conference and a $10,000 breakfast reception attended by representatives from MGM, RCA, and the William Morris Agency.
-The wedding caused tension with several of Elvis's close friends, including Red West, who were excluded from the ceremony.
-Although Parker bore most of the blame, resentment lingered for years.

-After the reception, Elvis and Priscilla honeymooned briefly in Palm Springs before returning to Memphis on May 4.
-They spent three weeks at their private ranch near the Mississippi border, largely alone, though some members of Elvis's inner circle joined them.
-To mend relationships, the couple hosted a second reception at Graceland on May 29 for those not invited to the wedding.
+After the reception, Presley and Priscilla honeymooned briefly in Palm Springs before returning to Memphis on May 4.
+They spent three weeks at their private ranch near the Mississippi border, largely alone, though some members of Presley's inner circle joined them.
+To address tensions over the limited wedding guest list, the couple hosted a second reception at Graceland on May 29 for those not invited to the ceremony.

-Priscilla soon discovered she was pregnant.
-Concerned that it might disrupt their newfound intimacy, she considered an abortion, but she and Elvis ultimately decided against it.
-Their daughter, Lisa Marie Presley, was born on February 1, 1968 — exactly nine months after their wedding.
+Priscilla soon learned she was pregnant.
+Concerned that it might affect their relationship, she considered an abortion, but she and Presley ultimately decided against it.
+Their daughter, Lisa Marie Presley, was born on February 1, 1968, nine months after their wedding.